vijayanajay/simplest/docs/prd.md

             *   AC3: At least one objective function (e.g., "SharpeWithHoldPeriodConstraint") is implemented that uses the new trade duration statistics from `BacktestResult` to penalize or filter strategies not meeting hold period criteria specified in `optimization_config.objective_params`.
             *   AC4: The framework allows for easy addition of new objective functions.
     3.  **As a developer, I want to implement Grid Search and Random Search algorithms** within the `meqsap_optimizer.algorithms` submodule, **so that** users have basic methods to explore parameter spaces defined via `meqsap_indicators_core`.
+        *   **Note**: These algorithms will be implemented leveraging the `Optuna` library.
         *   **Acceptance Criteria:**
-            *   AC1: `GridSearchOptimizer` class/function correctly generates all parameter combinations from the defined space.
+            *   AC1: `GridSearchOptimizer` (using Optuna's grid sampler) correctly generates all parameter combinations.
-            *   AC2: `RandomSearchOptimizer` class/function correctly samples a specified number of combinations.
+            *   AC2: `RandomSearchOptimizer` (using Optuna's random sampler) correctly samples a specified number of combinations.
-            *   AC3: Both optimizers can correctly interpret parameter spaces (ranges, choices) from `StrategyConfig` (which uses `meqsap_indicators_core` definitions).
+            *   AC3: Both optimizers integrate with Optuna's study and trial objects and correctly interpret parameter spaces.
     4.  **As a developer, I want to build an `OptimizationEngine` core within `meqsap_optimizer.engine`** that orchestrates the optimization process.
 It should take a strategy configuration, an objective function, and an algorithm, then run backtests for parameter combinations and identify the best set, **so that** the optimization workflow is managed.
         *   **Acceptance Criteria:**
-            *   AC1: `OptimizationEngine` can be initialized with a `StrategyConfig` (containing parameter spaces and `optimization_config`), a selected objective function instance, and a selected algorithm instance.
+            *   AC1: `OptimizationEngine` can be initialized with a `StrategyConfig` (containing parameter spaces and `optimization_config`), a selected objective function instance, and a selected algorithm instance (which internally uses `Optuna`).
             *   AC2: The engine correctly iterates/samples parameter sets using the chosen algorithm.
             *   AC3: For each parameter set, the engine calls `run_complete_backtest` (from `meqsap.backtest`) to get `BacktestAnalysisResult`.
             *   AC4: The engine evaluates each `BacktestAnalysisResult` using the provided objective function.